kenglxn/QueryByExample/README.md

 QueryByExample:
-Flexible entity querying for JPA2 example objects of any type.
+Flexible JPA2 entity querying using example objects.
 The only requirement is that the field names match.
 It will pull any non-null field from the example and match a given entity class with the same fields.

 Dependencies: